Infinite Banking With Life Insurance: Definition, Strategy & Example

 Infinite Banking Strategy Seven-Pay Design for Maximum Growth

 Some infinite banking policies use seven-pay designs that maximize cash value while staying below Modified Endowment Contract (MEC) limits.
-This structure front-loads premiums in the first seven years but involves higher costs and complexity.
+This design front-loads premiums in the first seven years with higher costs and complexity.

 Infinite Banking Concept PUA Riders Accelerate Cash Growth

 Paid-Up Additions (PUA) riders let you purchase additional life insurance that increases cash value immediately.
-Infinite banking policies often allocate 70% to 80% of premiums to PUA riders, but these riders increase policy costs and reduce insurance efficiency compared to term coverage.
+Infinite banking policies commonly allocate 70% to 80% of premiums to PUA riders.
+These riders increase policy costs and reduce insurance efficiency compared to term coverage.

 IUL Infinite Banking

-Indexed universal life (IUL) insurance for infinite banking offers market-linked growth potential that produces higher returns during favorable market conditions, but involves investment risk and no guaranteed returns.
-With market-linked growth based on financial indexes like the S&P 500, you benefit from market upswings and faster cash value accumulation compared to whole life insurance's fixed rates.
+Indexed universal life (IUL) insurance for infinite banking offers market-linked growth potential that produces higher returns during favorable market conditions.
+With growth based on financial indexes like the S&P 500, you benefit from market upswings and faster cash value accumulation compared to whole life insurance's fixed rates.
+However, IUL carries investment risk and no guaranteed returns.

 Infinite Banking Pros and Cons